 In 2004, Snøhetta was commissioned to build the only cultural building on the World Trade Center Memorial site, and a permanent office was then set up in New York.
 In 2013, following the commission to design the new SFMOMA Expansion, Snøhetta launched its San Francisco studio.

 Today, we continue to grow around the world with offices in Innsbruck, Paris, Hong Kong and Adelaide.

 A definite relationship between multiple disciplines is a driving force in all of Snøhetta’s work.
 This is demonstrated through the company’s long history, where landscape and architecture work together without division, from the earliest stage possible.

 We place experience at the center of our design process, for a design that engages the senses and physicality of the body while fostering social interaction.
 This allows our design to promote both individual and collective empowerment in the communities where work.

-Snøhetta is currently involved in numerous projects in Europe, Asia, Africa, Oceania, and the Americas.
+Snøhetta is currently involved in numerous projects in Europe, Asia, Oceania and the Americas.
 Working globally gives each designer valuable cultural and economic insight and creates the foundation of Snøhetta’s continuously evolving professional knowledge base.

 Aga Khan Award for Architecture